stastnypremysl/lsql-csv/README.md

 * By block
 * Sort block

-The first block is always from block.
-If the block after the first block is without a specifier (`if`, `by`, or `sort`), then it is a select block.
+The first block is always the from block.
+If the block after the first block is without a specifier (`if`, `by`, or `sort`), then it is the select block.
 Otherwise, it is a block specified by the specifier.

-From block accept specific grammar (as specified in the grammar description), select, by, and sort block select expression (`SELECT_EXPR` in the grammar), and if block arithmetic expression (`ARITHMETIC_EXPR` in the grammar).
+The from block accepts a specific grammar (as specified in the grammar description), the select, the by, and the sort block accept the select expression (`SELECT_EXPR` in the grammar), and the if block accepts the arithmetic expression (`ARITHMETIC_EXPR` in the grammar).

-Every source file has a number and may have multiple names - assign name, the name given to the source file by `ASSIGN_NAME=FILE_PATH` syntax in from block, and default name, which is given the path to the file or `-` in case of stdin in from block.
+Every source data file has a reference number based on its position in the from block and may have multiple names - the assign name, the name given to the source data file by `ASSIGN_NAME=FILE_PATH` syntax in the from block, and the default name, which is given by the path to the file or `-` in the case of the standard input in the from block.

-Each column of a source file has a number and may have a name (if the named option is enabled for the given source file).
+Each column of a source data file has a reference number based on its position in it and may have a name (if the named option is enabled for the given source file).

-If the source file with index M (numbering input files from 1) has been given a name XXX, its columns can be addressed by &M.N or XXX.N, where N is the index of column (numbering columns from 1).
+If a source data file with the reference number `M` (numbering input files from 1) has a name `XXX`, its columns can be addressed by `&M.N` or `XXX.N`, where `N` is the reference number of a column (numbering columns from 1).
-If the named option is enabled and a column has the name `NAME`, it can also be addressed by &M.NAME or XXX.NAME.
+If the named option is enabled for the input file and a column has the name `NAME`, it can also be addressed by `&M.NAME` or `XXX.NAME`.

+We call the address a symbol name - `SYMBOL_NAME` in the grammar description.

-If there is a collision in naming (two source files have the same name or two columns under the same source file have the same name), then the behavior is undefined.
+If there is a collision in naming (some symbol name addresses more than one column), then the behavior is undefined.

 #### Exotic chars
-Some chars cannot be in symbol names (column names).
-For simplicity, we can suppose, they are everything but alphanumerical chars excluding `-`, `.`, `&`, and `_`.
+Some chars cannot be in unquoted symbol names - exotic chars.
+For simplicity, we can suppose, they are all non-alphanumerical chars excluding `-`, `.`, `&`, and `_`.
-Also first char of a symbol name must be non-numerical to not be considered as an exotic char.
+Also the first char of a symbol name must be non-numerical and must not be `-` or `.` to not be considered as an exotic char.
-Referencing names containing exotic chars without quotes is unsupported.

-It is possible to reference columns with names with exotic chars using \` quote - like \`EXOTIC NAME\`.
-The source file name is always part of the column name from the syntax perspective of language - it must be inside the quotes.
+It is possible to use a symbol name with exotic chars using \` quote - like \`EXOTIC SYMBOL NAME\`.

 #### Quote chars
-There are 3 quotes (\`, " and ') used in Lsql. " and ' are always quoting a string.
-The \` quote is used for quoting symbol names.
+There are 3 quote chars (\`, " and ') used in LSQL. " and ' are always quoting a `String`.
+The \` quote char is used for quoting symbol names.

-These chars can be used for fast appending.
-If two atoms inside SELECT_EXPR are written without space and are separated using the quotes, they will be appended.
-For example, `abc"abc"` means: append column abc to the string abc.
+These chars can be used for `String` appending.
+If two atoms inside SELECT_EXPR are written consecutively without whitespace and the left atom ends by a quote char or the right begins by a quote char, they will be converted to the `String` and will be `String` appended.
+For example, `&1.1"abc"` means: convert the value of `&1.1` to the `String` and append it to the `String` constant `abc`.

 #### Constants
+Constants are in the grammar description as `CONSTANT`.
+In the following section, we speak only about these constants and not about built-in constant values like `pi` or `true`.

-There are 3 types of constants.
-String, Double, and Int.
-Everything quoted in " or ' is always String constant.
-Numbers without `[0-9]+` are considered Int constant and numbers `[0-9]+.[0-9]+` Double constant.
+There are 3 datatypes of constants. `String`, `Double`, and `Int`.
+Every string quoted in " chars or ' chars in an LSQL command is always tokenized as a `String` constant.
+Numbers fully matching the POSIX ERE `[0-9]+` are considered `Int` constants and numbers fully matching the POSIX ERE `[0-9]+\.[0-9]+` `Double` constants.

-#### Operator precedence and associativity
+#### Operator associativity and precedence
+All operators are right-to-left associative.

-The following list outlines the precedence and associativity of lsql-csv infix operators.
+The following list outlines the precedence of the `lsql-csv` infix operators.
 The lower the precedence number, the higher the priority.
 * 1: `in`, `**`, `^`
 * 2: `*`, `/`, `div`, `quot`, `rem`, `mod`, `gcd`, `lcm`
 * 3: `++`, `+`, `-`
 * 4: `<=`, `>=`, `<`, `>`, `!=`, `==`
 * 5: `||`, `&&`

-All operators are right-to-left associative.

 #### Select expression
+Select expressions are in the grammar description as `SELECT_EXPR`.
-They are similar to bash expressions.
-They are made by atom selector expressions separated by whitespaces.
-These expressions are expanded, evaluated, and matched to column names, constants, aggregate functions, or arithmetic expressions.
+They are similar to the `bash` expressions.
+They are made by atom selector expressions (`ATOM_SELECTOR`) separated by whitespaces.
+These expressions are wildcard and brace expanded to atoms (`ATOM`) and are further processed as they were separated by whitespace.

+Wildcards and brace expansion expressions are only evaluated and expanded in unquoted parts of the atom selector expression, which aren’t part of an inner arithmetic expression.

 Every atom selector expression can consist:

-* Wildcard (Each wildcard will be expanded to multiple statements during processing)
+Every atom selector expression can consist:
+* A wildcard (Each wildcard is expanded against the symbol name list.
+If no symbol name matching the wildcard is found, the wildcard is expanded to itself.);
-* Bash brace expansion (e.g. {22..25} -> 22 23 24 25)
+* A `bash` brace expansion expression (e.g. `{22..25}` -> `22 23 24 25`);
-* Arithmetic expression in `$(expr)` format
+* An arithmetic expression in `$(expr)` format;
-* Quotes \`anything\` to prevent wildcards and expansions
-* Quotes " or ' to insert string
-* Call of aggregate function `AGGREGATE_FUNCTION(next select block)` - there cannot be any space after FUNCTION
+* A call of an aggregate function `AGGREGATE_FUNCTION(SELECT_EXPR)` - there cannot be any space after `FUNCTION`;
-* Call of single arg function `ONEARG_FUNCTION(arithmetic expression)` - there cannot be any space after FUNCTION
+* A call of a one-argument function `ONEARG_FUNCTION(ARITHMETIC_EXPR)` — there cannot be any space after `FUNCTION`;
+* A constant;
-* Constants
+* A symbol name;
+* A built-in constant value;
-* Reference to a column name
+* A reference to a column name.

 If you want to concatenate strings without `++` operator, you can write: `a.1","a.2`.

 Please, keep in mind, that operators must be put inside arithmetic expressions, or they will be matched to a column name or aggregate function.

 #### Arithmetic expression
+Arithmetic expressions are in the grammar description as `ARITHMETIC_EXPR`.

-The statement uses mainly classical awk logic.
-You can use keywords `>`, `<`, `<=`, `>=`, `==`, `||`, `&&`, `+`, `-`, `*`, `/`...
+The expressions use mainly the classical `awk` style of expressions.
+You can use here operators `OPERATOR` keywords `>`, `<`, `<=`, `>=`, `==`, `||`, `&&`, `+`, `-`, `*`, `/`...

 #### Select blocks
+Select blocks are referred in the grammar description as `SELECT_BLOCK`.
-These blocks determine output.
-They accept select expressions and are evaluated and printed in a delimitered format.
+These blocks determine the output.
+They accept the select expression.

-Every select block must contain at least one reference to the column name, or the behavior is undefined.
+There must be at least one select block in an LSQL command, which refers to at least one symbol name, or the behavior is undefined.

 Examples of select blocks:

     &1.[3-6]

-This will print columns 3, 4, 5, and 6 from the first file.
+This will print the 3rd, 4th, 5th, and 6th columns from the first file if the first file has at least 6 columns.

     ax*.{6..4}

-This will print the 6th, 5th, and 4th of all files whose name begins with ax.
+This will print the 6th, the 5th, and the 4th columns from all files whose name begins with ax if the files have at least 6 columns.

 #### From blocks
+These blocks are in the grammar description as `FROM_BLOCK`.
-There must be exactly one from block at the beginning of the command.
-The block can contain any files (and `-` specifies standard input).
-You can use any syntax you would otherwise use in bash to select these files (wildcards, expansion...).
-You can also overname the file using `NAME=stmt`.
-If there is more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2...)`.
+There must be exactly one from block at the beginning of an LSQL command.

-Example:
+The from block contains input file paths (or `-` in the case of the standard input), and optionally their assign name `ASSIGN_NAME`.

+You can use the wildcards and the curly bracket expansion as you were in the `bash` to refer input files.
+If there is a wildcard with an assign name `NAME` matching more than one input file, the input files will be given assign names `NAME`, `NAME1`, `NAME2`...
+If there is a wildcard, that matches to no file, it is expanded to itself.

+If `FILE_PATH` is put inside \` quotes, no wildcard or expansion logic applies to it.

+You can also add custom attributes to input files in the format `FILE_PATH -aX --attribute=X -b`.
+The attributes will be applied to all files which will be matched against `FILE_PATH`.
+The custom attributes are referred to as `OPTIONS` in the grammar description.

+Examples:

     /etc/{passwd,group}

 This will select `/etc/passwd` and `/etc/group` files.
 They can be addressed either as `&1` or `/etc/passwd`, and `&2` or `/etc/group`.

-If `filename` is put inside \` quotes, no wildcard or expansion logic will apply to it.

-You can also add custom attributes to files in the format `FILE -aX --attribute=X -b`.
-The attributes will be applied to all files which will be matched using `FILE` bash expression.
+    passwd=/etc/passwd

+This will select `/etc/passwd` and set its assign name to `passwd`.
+It can be addressed as `&1`, `passwd`, or `/etc/passwd`.

 ##### Possible attributes

     -n
     --named

-It means that the CSV file has the first line with the names of the columns
+Enables the first-line naming convention for an input CSV file---first-line with column names.

     -N
     --not-named

-You can also set the exact opposite.
+You can also set the exact opposite to an input file.
 This can be useful if you change the default behavior.

     -dCHAR
     --delimiter=CHAR

-This changes the primary delimiter.
+This changes the primary delimiter of an input file.

     -sCHAR
     --secondary-delimiter=CHAR

-This changes the secondary delimiter char.
+This changes the secondary delimiter of an input file.

 Example:

     /etc/passwd -d:

+This will select `/etc/passwd` and set its delimiter to `:`.

-Currently, commas and CHARs, which are also quotes in Lsql, are not supported as delimiters.
+Currently, commas and `CHAR`s, which are also quotes in LSQL, are not supported as a delimiter or a secondary delimiter in `FILE_PATH` custom attributes.

-#### If block
+#### If blocks
+These blocks are in the grammar description as `IF_BLOCK`.
+They always begin with the `if` keyword.
-This block always begins with `if`.
-They accept arithmetic expressions, which should be convertible to Bool - either String `false`/`true`, Int (`0` `false`, anything else `true`), or Bool.
+They accept arithmetic expressions, which should be convertible to `Bool`: either `String` `false`/`true`, `Int` `0` `false`, anything else `true`), or `Bool`.

-Rows with true are printed or aggregated, and rows with false are skipped.
+Rows with the arithmetic expression converted to `Bool` `true` are printed or aggregated, and rows with the arithmetic expression converted to `Bool` `false` are skipped.

 Filtering is done before the aggregation.

-You can imagine if block as where clause in SQL.
+You can imagine the if block as the `WHERE` clause in SQL.

-#### By block
+#### By blocks
+By blocks are referred in the grammar description as `BY_BLOCK`.
-This statement always begins with `by` and the rest of the block is a select expression.
-There can be only one By block in the whole command.
+These blocks always begin with the `by` keyword.
+They accept the select expression.

+There can be only one by block in a whole LSQL command.

-The by block is used to group the resulting set by the given atoms.
+The by block is used to group the resulting set by the given atoms for the evaluation by an aggregate function.

-You can imagine by block as the group by clause in SQL.
+The by block is similar to the `GROUP BY` clause in SQL.

-There must be at least one aggregate function in the select block if by block is present.
-Otherwise, behavior is undefined.
+There must be at least one aggregate function in the select block if the by block is present.
+Otherwise, the behavior is undefined.

-If there is an aggregate function present without by block present, aggregation runs over all rows at once.
+If there is an aggregate function present without the by block present in an LSQL command, the aggregate function runs over all rows at once.

-#### Sort block
+#### Sort blocks
+These blocks are in the grammar description as `SORT_BLOCK`.
-This block can be at the end of the command.
-It begins with the `sort` keyword and the rest is a select expression.
+It begins with the `sort` keyword.
+They accept the select expression.

 The sort block determines the order of the final output - given atoms are sorted in ascending order.
+If there is more than one atom in the sort block (`A`, `B`, `C`...), the data is first sorted by `A` and in the case of ties, the atoms (`B`, `C`...) are used to further refine the order of the final output.

-You can imagine a sort block as the order by clause in SQL.
+You can imagine the sort block as the `ORDER BY` clause in SQL.

-There can be only one Sort block in the whole command.
+There can be only one sort block in the whole command.